kor-code/Python/README.md

-# This is a coffe project which resembles a coffee machine preparing different coffee types and computing differences in ingredience and balances in terms of cost provided by the user
+#This is a coffe project which resembles a coffee machine preparing different coffee types and computing differences in ingredience and balances in terms of cost provided by the user
- give choice of different coffee types
+Give choice of different coffee types
 Expresso, Latte, Cappuccino

 """Program requirements